klaussner/future-internet/README.md

 The program *exercises/random-permutation.js* implements a simple 3x3 switch that–in each simulation step–computes a random permutation of input/output port connections and serves one packet per output if possible.
-In each step, every input receives at most one incoming packet, based on a uniform arrival rate or a traffic matrix.
+In each step, every input receives at most one incoming packet, according to a uniform arrival rate or a traffic matrix.

 ### Usage